mwhite05/mum/README.md

 ### [Overview](id:tutorial-triggers-overview)

-Example - maybe something like - removing unwanted files after deployment and setting file permissions and ownership.
+Example usage: setting file and directory permissions and ownership after an installation is run.

 (the todo items below are placeholders for later once mum triggers actually exist)